-- Pasta with vegan pesto or some bolognese sauce.
+Pasta with vegan pesto or some bolognese sauce.
 Check the ingredients to make sure there are no dairy products – some pasta sauces contain cream or soft cheese.
-This is so easy I debated even listing it, but when I started phasing out animal products this wouldn’t have come to mind.
+My wild garlic pesto is a favourite springtime treat.

-- Vegan cottage pie.
+Vegan cottage pie.
 There are loads of different versions of this dish out there.
-My version will be up on the blog soon, but for now check out this unique version from x.
 The last time I made cottage pie, I accidentally made three of them!
 One went in our tummies, one in the fridge and one in the freezer.
 We ate very heartily that week.

-- Tofu scramble on toast.
+Tofu scramble on toast.
 This is another recipe that has lots of different versions!
-Many people are almost frightened of tofu but they needn’t be – scrambling tofu is slightly easier than scrambling eggs!
-I like mine with chives, turmeric (for colour), nooch and some salt & pepper.
-Recipe coming soon – I promise!
+Many people are almost frightened of tofu but they needn’t be – scrambling tofu is easier than scrambling eggs!

 I hope that this blog post has helped you on your way to adopting a vegan diet.
 If you have any other questions, leave them in the comments and I’ll answer them there!